 or right of the Government of the United States. or that of the Philippine

-Islands to any property or property rights heretofore used or uimroprinted
+Islands to any property or property rights heretofore used 0 'appropriated

-by the military or civil uuthorities of the Government of the United States.
+by the military or civil authorities of the Government of the United States.

 or that of the Philippine Islands. organized under authority of the United